elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-8-2-administer-vsphere-using-the-vsphere-management-assistant.md

 >
 >         <a href="http://virtuallyhyper.com/2013/01/vcap5-dca-objective-8-2-administer-vsphere-using-the-vsphere-management-assistant/repository_settings_vma/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/vcap5-dca-objective-8-2-administer-vsphere-using-the-vsphere-management-assistant/repository_settings_vma/']);" rel="attachment wp-att-5609"><img src="http://virtuallyhyper.com/wp-content/uploads/2012/12/repository_settings_vma.png" alt="repository settings vma VCAP5 DCA Objective 8.2 – Administer vSphere Using the vSphere Management Assistant " width="830" height="544" class="alignnone size-full wp-image-5609" title="VCAP5 DCA Objective 8.2 – Administer vSphere Using the vSphere Management Assistant " /></a>
 >
->         The settings looked good, then going back to the status page and Clicking &#8220;Check Updates&#8221; nothing came up since this was the latest version at the time.
+>         The settings looked good, then going back to the status page and Clicking "Check Updates" nothing came up since this was the latest version at the time.
 >
 >         ### Use vmkfstools to manage VMFS datastores
 >
 >         vmkfstools has the same options as on the host itself.
 In my example I will use vMA to create a VMFS datastore with vmkfstools.
 I have presented two LUNs from my OpenIndiana VM to my 5.0 ESXi host.
 Lun0 is 100GB and LUN1 is 130GB.
 Lun0 already had VMFS on it and LUN1 is blank.
-So first let&#8217;s see if we can see the LUNS:
+So first let's see if we can see the LUNS:
 >
 	>
 	>         vi-admin@localhost:~> vifp listservers -l